Ravenheat Boiler Pressure Problems and Other Common Faults

-Although this fault finding guide covers all Ravenheat boilers, we’ve tried to focus on faults common with the CSI 85, RSF 84 and CSI 120 models.
+Although our fault finding guide covers all models from this boiler manufacturer, we’ve tried to focus on faults common with the CSI 85, RSF 84 and CSI 120 models.
 Below are some of the problems you may encounter with these Ravenheat boilers.

 #1 – Boiler Keeps Locking Out (Low Pressure)

-A common fault with the Ravenheat CSI and RSF is a low pressure problem that leads to a boiler lockout.
+A common fault with the Ravenheat CSI and RSF is a low-pressure problem that leads to boiler lockouts.

 There are two likely causes for the problem:

 - There’s a leak in the heating system that’s caused pressure to drop